 Camberwick Green, Trumpton and Chigley

-On this page A collection of anomalies,quirks & continuity errors.
-And all shown here for the 1st time anywhere.
+On this page - A collection of anomalies,quirks & continuity errors.

 Returning to the theme of scale and perspective,check out the size of the milk bottles in relation to the people in Paddy Murphy's episode (in particular).